bbci/bbci_public/doc/ToolboxData.markdown

 of strings.
 (This eld is only use by some special functions.)</td>   </tr>
 </table>

-The epo structure can have more optional fi elds.
-They should be copied by processing functions, see [Sec.
+The epo structure can have more optional fields.
+They should be copied by processing functions, see [Sec.4.](https://wiki.ml.tu-berlin.de/wiki/Sec.%204.)
-4.](https://wiki.ml.tu-berlin.de/wiki/Sec.%204.)
 When you include fi elds that specify data ranging over all epochs, be sure that epochs are indexed by the last dimension and define a (or extend the) field .indexedByEpochs as cell array holding the names of all such fields.